ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This repository contains an up-to-date iOS toolchain featuring OCaml 4.04.0, as well as some commonly used packages.
+This repository contains an up-to-date iOS toolchain featuring OCaml 4.14.0, 4.07.1, 4.04.0, as well as some commonly used packages.

 The supported build systems is OS X 10.9 and later.
 The supported target systems are 32-bit and 64-bit x86 iPhone simulator and ARM iPhone.

-If you need support for other platforms or versions, please [open an issue](https://github.com/whitequark/opam-cross-ios/issues).

 Installation
 ------------

 Add this repository to OPAM:

-    opam repository add ios git://github.com/whitequark/opam-cross-ios
+    opam repository add ios git://github.com/ocaml-cross/opam-cross-ios

 Switch to 32-bit compiler when compiling for 32-bit targets: